DataDog/hiring-engineers/answers.md

 Taking a step back i realized that anything on the internet can be monitored with the agent.
 I got the agent running flawlessly in minutes which was really nice.
 I am going to add to what others have already done but go in a slightly different approach seeing as how github user cklener has done a great job in answering the questions and explaining along the way.

-What can the product do?
+What can the product and agent do?

 I can look at many graphs and metrics such as CPU usage over a specified time period, but knowing this let's go further.
 I have data is coming from a Vagrant VM but would love to setup AWS.
 An external key is provided and the setup was actually easy.
 So far I have several datadog agents running with the metrics coming in from these 3 sources.